Smoked Brisket Chili

 It’s not so much a fiery chili, but it’s one with great layers of flavor from the smoke, the spices, and the toppings.
 And who’d have thought something so complex in flavor would be so simple to make?

-I’m telling you this chili is so good, I’m already thinking about smoking another brisket just to make it all over again!
+I’m telling you, this chili is so good that I’m already thinking about smoking another brisket just to make it all over again!

 The secret to this smoked brisket chili